 - In another bowl, whisk together 500g bread flour, 10g salt, and 25g granulated sugar.
 Mix this into the wet ingredients.
 I usually stir with a whisk until I get to the shaggy stage.
 Once the dough looks shaggy, I'll switch to a bowl scraper or my hands to help lift and fold the dough into itself to ensure all the flour is absorbed.

-- Allow the dough to rest for 30 minutes at 80f.
+- Cover the bowl and allow the dough to rest for 45-60 minutes.
 This rest period improves the extensibility of the dough, leading to a better crumb and crust.

 Stretch + Fold:

-- With wet hands, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees and repeat 6-10 times, for 2-3 rotations around the bowl.
+- With wet hands, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees, and repeat 4-8 times, for 1-2 rotations around the bowl.

-- Return the bowl to the proofing box and rest another 30 minutes before repeating the stretch and fold process.
+- Recover the bowl and rest for another 45 minutes before repeating the stretch and fold process.

-- After the second stretch and fold, pour hot water over 125g of Thompson raisins and allow them to soak during the next 30 minute rest.
+- After the second stretch and fold, pour hot water over 125g of seedless raisins and allow them to soak during the next 45 minute rest.

 - Prior to the third stretch and fold, strain the water out of the rehydrated raisins.
 Then add the raisins to the dough and stretch and fold the raisins into the dough.
-You'll likely have to do a little convincing, and pressing the raisins into the dough.
-Anyway you get it done is perfect!
-Return the bowl to the dough proofer and allow it to rest for another 30 minutes.
+You’ll likely have to do a little convincing and pressing the raisins into the dough.
+Any way you get it done is perfect!
+Recover the bowl and allow it to rest for another 45-60 minutes.

 - In a small bowl, combine 40g softened butter with 25g granulated sugar, 8g Saigon cinnamon, and 15g all purpose or bread flour to make a paste.